jspolsky/queer-burners/README.md

 The site is built using [Next.JS](https://nextjs.org), a framework for [React](https://reactjs.org/docs/getting-started.html).
 This allows us to host it on [Vercel](https://vercel.com/).
 Because we don't get much traffic, the free [Hobby Plan](https://vercel.com/pricing) from Vercel is sufficient for our needs.

+As of 2025, we are still using older versions of Next.JS (12.0), React, Bootstrap, React Bootstrap, and many other libraries.
+The latest versions of these libraries went through many, many non-backwards-compatible changes and we just don't have the cycles to port to newer versions for what is essentially a perfectly good working website.

 The JavaScript website calls our own API which is running on [AWS Lambda](https://aws.amazon.com/lambda/) to save things like camp directory entries and page content.
 We also use [AWS S3](https://aws.amazon.com/s3) to store user-uploaded pictures.

 ## The Client Side